Pollution control, inspection and permitting

 Application for a part A(2) Permit - please contact us

-Application for a part B Permit - please contact us
+Application for a part B Permit (other than those below) - please contact us

 Please contact Environmental Protection on 0191 211 6102 or by email: firstname.lastname@example.org to discuss your process before completing any application forms.